76th Guards Air Assault Division: Crimea and the war in Donbas

 In 2014 division units spearheaded the 2014 Russian military invasion of Ukraine, and were used in the annexation of Crimea.
 On 18 August, the division was awarded the Order of Suvorov by Vladimir Putin for the "successful completion of military missions" and "courage and heroism".
 On 20 August 2014, two BMD-2s of the 76th Guards Air Assault Division were captured by Ukrainian forces near Lutuhino in the Luhansk region.
 Ukrainian government officials presented Russian soldiers' IDs and other military documents from the vehicles.
 Russia's defence ministry denied the claim.

 Several members of the division, among whom was the platoon commander Anton Korolenko, died on 19–20 August, under circumstances their families would not reveal.
 A Pskov newspaper reported that nearly an entire company of paratroopers from the 76th Guards Air Assault Division allegedly was lost during combat as part of the war in Donbas, having 80 dead, though without any conclusive proof.

-In January 2022, elements of the division's 234th Air Assault Regiment and the 124th Tank Battalion were reportedly deployed to Belarus in the context of the Ukraine crisis.
+In January 2022, elements of the division's 234th Air Assault Regiment and the 124th Tank Battalion were reportedly deployed to Belarus in the prelude to the Russian invasion of Ukraine.

-2022 Russian Invasion of Ukraine
+2022 Russian invasion of Ukraine

 A command post of the 76th Guards Air Assault Division was attacked during the 2022 Chornobaivka attacks of the 2022 Russian invasion of Ukraine on 5 August 2022.

 The 76th Guards Airborne Assault Division participated in assaults on Kyiv, Izyum, and Popasna.
 They were responsible of running the cleansing operations during the Bucha massacre arresting, torturing and murdering Ukrainian civilians.

 In September 2022 reports emerged from Ukrainian sources claiming the 237th Guards Air Assault Regiment "no longer exists due to either death or injury of all soldiers."

+During the fall of 2022 the 76th GAAD fought outside of Beryslav in the Kherson Oblast and stopped the advance of the Ukrainian Marine Corps' 35th Marine Brigade towards the city, inflicting significant losses on the marines, before the Russian military evacuated all land west of the Dnieper river in November.

+The division is was involved in defensive operations around Klishchiivka alongside the 98th Guards Airborne Division, and the Storm-Z penal battalion during the 2023 Ukrainian counteroffensive.

 Subordinated units and fighting strength

-76th Guards Air Assault Division consists of a division headquarters, three air assault regiments, one tank battalion, an artillery regiment, an anti-aircraft missile regiment, a reconnaissance battalion, and several directly subordinated combat support and combat service support battalions and companies.
+The 76th Guards Air Assault Division consists of a division headquarters, three air assault regiments, one tank battalion, an artillery regiment, an anti-aircraft missile regiment, a reconnaissance battalion, and several directly subordinated combat support and combat service support battalions and companies.
 As of 2021, the 76th Air Assault Division consisted of the following units: